gopalasubramanium/hdd-power-manager/README.md

 Whether you're running a media center, a backup server, or a lightweight home server on a Raspberry Pi, this script helps reduce power consumption and noise from idle hard drives, prolonging the drive's lifespan.

-## 🛠 Tools and Installation Steps
+## 🛠 Updated Features and Installation Steps

-The script uses three tools:
-- **hdparm**: A common utility for configuring hard drive parameters.
-- **hd-idle**: An alternative for drives not compatible with `hdparm`.
-- **sdparm**: A last-resort option for spinning down drives if other tools fail.

-The script runs in sequence, first attempting to use `hdparm`, then `hd-idle`, and finally `sdparm`.
-Each tool is only installed and configured if the previous one does not work for the given setup.
+The script uses three tools in sequence (`hdparm`, `hd-idle`, and `sdparm`) to configure each selected hard drive.
+Only packages not already installed on the system are installed, preventing interference with pre-existing software (like OpenMediaVault).
+A rollback feature removes only the packages installed by this script if it exits unexpectedly.

-### Features
+### New Features

-- **Automatic Installation**: The script installs only necessary tools based on compatibility, ensuring minimal setup.
+- **Automatic Installation with Safety Checks**: Installs only necessary tools based on compatibility, ensuring no interference with pre-existing software.
+- **Interactive Drive Selection**: Detects all attached drives and prompts the user to choose specific drives or apply settings to all detected drives.
 - **Automatic Spin-down**: Configures idle spin-down time to 10 minutes by default, saving power and reducing drive wear.
-- **Rollback Capability**: If the script exits prematurely, it automatically rolls back any installed components and configurations to restore the system to its pre-execution state.
+- **Rollback Capability**: If the script exits prematurely, it rolls back any installed components while preserving pre-existing packages.
+- **Detailed Summary**: Provides a detailed summary at the end, listing all configurations applied.

 ## ⚙️ Usage